My mother turned 70 last January.

 Pastels and pastel pencils on Pastelmat

-I wish I had pictures of it in the white frame, it looked even prettier framed.
+I wish I had pictures of it in the white frame, it looks even prettier framed.

 In the beginning – the evolution of ideas